knhcr/sd-webui-prompt-cards-manager/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Update History
 * 2025/03/18
+  - Adujusted Card display
+    + Added `ShowDirName` Checkbox, where you can toggle display folder path or not.
+    + Normalized folder path separator to `/`.
   - Added an option to choose `Ctrl+Q` key for canceling Card Edtior instead of `Esc`.
   - Removed file name extension from card display.
   - Added an option to fix [sd-dynamic-prompts](https://github.com/adieyal/sd-dynamic-prompts) 's template pasting behavior.